Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Introduction

 All these previous methods address the curse of dimensionality by either limiting the spatial modes and/or the total number of particles.
-Nevertheless, certain characteristic quantum phenomena require multi-photon and spatially multi-dimensional QOD to simulate (e.g., entanglement).
+For example, Havukainen {\it et al.} \cite{Havukainen1999} considered a large number of possible spatial modes, but they treated the dynamics of one photon.
+The multi-photon system gives rise to characteristic quantum phenomena that involve quantum entanglement.
 These phenomena are not only important for basic science, but also are the underpinnings of quantum-enabled applications in cryptography, sensing, and imaging~\cite{q_imaging1, q_imaging2, DIQKD_exp1, DIQKD_exp2}.
 Polarization is a degree of freedom of photons that is used in many quantum applications due to the availability of means to manipulate this degree of freedom at quantum precision.
 It is desirable that QOD simulations incorporate polarization.